 Figure 1.
-Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2017

-NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
+Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2018 admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Admissions component.